jcipar/stack-distance/README.md

 stack-distance
 ==============

 Utility to simulate cache behavior with Mattson's Stack Algorithm.
+This is something I've had to rewrite a number of times for various projects.
+I finally decided to write it and put it somewhere where I, and others, could reuse it.

 Mattson's Stack Algorithm is used to estimate the cache miss rate for a given workload, with *any* sized cache.
 Given a trace of memory/disk/object